compufox/rss-update-bot/README.md

-# qlupdate-bot
+# rss-update-bot
 ### _ava fox_

-a mastodon bot that posts when the quicklisp blog updates
+a mastodon bot that posts when an rss feed updates

 ## License